CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/starlight_altar.md

     name(String)
     ```

 - `int`.
 Sets how long the craft will take to complete in ticks.
 Requires greater than 0.
-(Default `0`).
+(Default `1`).

     ```groovy:no-line-numbers
     craftTime(int)
+    ```

+- `List<IIngredient>`.
+Sets items placed on nearby relays once the recipe starts.
+Must be placed manually.
+Requires greater than or equal to 0 and less than or equal to 24.

+    ```groovy:no-line-numbers
+    outerInput(IIngredient)
+    outerInput(IIngredient...)
+    outerInput(Collection<IIngredient>)
+    ```

+- `int`.
+Sets the amount of starlight the recipe requires.
+Has a cap based on the table tier, of 1000, 2000, 4000, 8000 for Luminous, Starlight, Celestial, and Iridescent respectively.
+Requires greater than or equal to 1 and less than or equal to 8000.
+(Default `1`).

+    ```groovy:no-line-numbers
+    starlight(int)
     ```

 - `IConstellation`.
 Sets the required Constellation for the Rock Crystal to be attuned to.
 Only applies to Iridescent Altars.